 In some cases of expat employee taxes, moving an employee abroad can come with excessive cost on behalf of the employee, so an employer may want to offer an equalization package to help offset the cost increase.
 This essentially ensures the employee’s out-of-pocket tax expense is no more or less than if they were in the US.
 It includes consideration for foreign employer benefits like housing, cost of living adjustments or school tuition, foreign taxes and other taxable factors related to their assignment.
 With this package, the employer would reimburse the employee for the additional burden on their US expat tax associated with their foreign assignment.

 Every country differs when it comes to laws, tax rates and treaties, and those differences will have an impact on the employee’s US expat taxes.
 Likewise, choosing to have employees establish a permanent location abroad could create corporate tax obligations for the employer.
 It’s a good idea to consult with an expatriate tax professional when an employee is planning a move overseas, to ensure both parties are fully prepared for the potential expat tax implications.

 Working Abroad and Need Help with Your American Expat Taxes?

-Our expat-expert accountants are here to help by offering the expat tax expertise you’re looking for so you can cross US expat taxes off your to-do list well ahead of the deadline.
+Our expat-expert accountants are here to help by offering the expat tax expertise you’re looking for so you can cross US expatriate payroll taxation off your to-do list well ahead of the deadline.
 Get started with us today!